filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 Any of these items might fail, but only limited ability to handle individual failures in a group is practical.

 **The activation of each sector is independent**.
-A failed activation will not cause the method to abort, unless all activations fail.
+A failed sctor activation will not cause a top-level method to abort, unless all activations fail.
 An SP can specify `RequireActivationSuccess=true` to instead require every sector activation to succeed, aborting the operation if one fails.

 **Sector activation includes claiming of any verified allocations**.
-If a claim fails for one piece, no claims will be made for any piece in the sector and the sector will not be activated.
+If a claim fails for one piece in a sector, no claims will be made for any piece in the sector and the sector will not be activated.
-An SP cannot choose to have activation proceed despite an invalid claim;
+The caller cannot choose to have activation proceed despite an invalid claim;
 they can instead resubmit the failed sector with only the remaining valid claims.

 **Sector activation does not include notifications**.
 Notifications are sent strictly _after_ activation, and only for successfully activated sectors.
-If a notification call returns a non-zero exit code, sector activation will be committed regardless.
+If a notification call returns a non-zero exit code, sector activation will be committed regardless;
+notifications are sent on a _best-effort_ basis.
 An SP can specify `RequireNotificationSuccess=true` to instead require every notification to succeed, aborting the entire operation if one fails.
 There is no ability to roll back the activation of only some sectors in response to failed notifications.